U.S. Custom House

 For more information on facility repairs, space renovations, or to report a building maintenance issue, please contact the Rocky Mountain Call Center using the contact information in the upper right hand section of this page.

-Building Tenants: The building houses nine government agencies and 200 employees within its 248,081 rentable square feet.
+Building Tenants: The building houses nine government agencies and approximately 200 employees within its 248,081 rentable square feet.
 These agencies provide extensive services to surrounding communities, city, county, state, and foreign governments.